-We are excited to announce the following InclusiveU Seminars will begin the week of January 22, 2018.
-These seminars are open to all InclusiveU students including Access, OnCampus, Project SEARCH interns, Campus Mentors and Peer-2-Peer Partners, and matriculated SU students.
-Seminars are offered weekly and you are encouraged to attend as many different ones as possible.
-Click here for additional seminar guidelines.
+InclusiveU seminars are open to all InclusiveU affiliated students including Access, OnCampus, interns, Campus Mentors and Peer2Peer Partners, and matriculated SU students.
+Seminars are offered once per week and you are encouraged to attend as many different ones as possible.

 Fall seminars begin the week of September 6, 2021 (with none on Monday the 6th due to Labor Day)

 Current Events: Start your week with what’s going on in the world and local areas.
 Students will have the opportunity to discuss, understand, and explore local, national, and international current events.
 Students will stay up to date on current issues and trends.
 We will discuss the importance of finding trustworthy news sources and how to spot fake news.
 Please come, prepare each class with news stories to discuss!
 Facilitated by Karly Grifasi and Bri Linton on Mondays at 10:30am.

 Exploring The Barnes Center: Join Sam Roux in exploring all the state-of-the-art Barnes Center at SU has to offer.
 Meet Barnes Center staff as they train you on using the weight room, cardio machines, climbing wall, eSports room, Pool, and much more.
 Mondays at 3pm.